ClassiCube/ClassiCube/readme.md

 You can get the latest binaries [here](https://github.com/UnknownShadow200/ClassicalSharp/releases).

 ### Note on the project
-Due to time constraints, **I am no longer actively working on the project.** Reported bugs and the like will probably still be fixed, but work on version 2.0 has stopped for now.
+Due to time constraints, I am no longer really actively working on the project.
+Reported bugs and the like will probably still be fixed and small changes implemented, but **work on version 2.0 has stopped for now.**

 Version 0.8 (released along with this message) implements the entire CPE specification (excluding TextHotKey), and should be stable and fast enough for you to use.